 Of course, sleep problems can have many causes, both physical and psychological…

-On this page we’ll begin identifying the psychological aspects that may be causing your sleep problems and how to return to a natural sleep cycle.
+On this page we’ll begin identifying the psychological aspects that may be causing your sleep problems and how to return to a natural, healthy sleep cycle.

 Perhaps the best place to start is by simply acknowledging and accepting that you currently have a problem.